-With no plans to return to TV, Jenny spends her free time doing what she loves: cooking and sharing her healthy recipes and cooking videos at JennyCanCook.com and on YouTube where millions of people from all over the world are enjoying her easy recipes and wildly popular videos.
+Having no plans to return to TV and with her focus on philanthropy, Jenny spends her free time doing what she loves: cooking and sharing her healthy recipes at JennyCanCook.com where millions of people from all over the world are enjoying her easy recipes and wildly popular cooking videos on youtube.
 “Giving back doesn’t have to be monetary,” says Jenny.
 “I’m blessed that I can share my good fortune as well as my love of cooking, benefiting lives any way I can.”

 Jenny lives in Los Angeles with her husband.

 (To download a free .pdf copy of Jenny’s biography, click here)